 McClelland v.
 McClelland, 37 S.W.
 350 (Tex.
 Civ.
 App.
-1896, writ ref'd), is probably the most often quoted of these older cases.
-McClelland, which involved a testamentary trust created for the husband by his father, presented the issue as being a contest between the intent of the testator and community property claims of the wife.
+1896, writ ref'd), is probably the most often-quoted of these older cases.
+McClelland, which involved a testamentary trust created for Husband by his father, presented the issue as being a contest between the intent of the testator and community property claims of Wife.
 In McClelland, the intent of the testator won out.
-Thus, a monthly allowance paid by the trustee to the husband, pursuant to a provision in the will, as well as other discretionary distributions made by the trustee under the will, were held to be the husband's separate property.
+Thus, a monthly allowance paid by the trustee to Husband, pursuant to a provision in the will, as well as other discretionary distributions made by the trustee under the will, were held to be Husband's separate property.
 See Sullivan v.
 Skinner, 66 S.W.
 680 (Tex.
 Civ.
 App.
-1902, writ ref'd) (where wife received a life estate in land under her father's will, which provided that she was to receive the income for her sole and separate use, the rentals from the land were wife's separate property).
+1902, writ ref'd) (where Wife received a life estate in land under her father's will, which provided that she was to receive the income for her sole and separate use, the rentals from the land were Wife's separate property).

 Several other old cases, involving a conveyance by one spouse into trust for the benefit of the other spouse, held that income from the property held in trust was also separate property.
 See Hutchinson v.
 Mitchell, 39 Tex.
-488 (1873) ("We can find nothing in any of the Constitutions or laws of the state or republic which would prevent a man from declaring an express trust in favor of his wife, and giving her the exclusive use and enjoyment of all the rents, revenues and profits of the trust estate, provided there is no fraud in the transaction against creditors . . ."); Shepflin v.
+488 (1873) ("We can find nothing in any of the Constitutions or laws of the state or republic which would prevent a man from declaring an express trust in favor of his Wife, and giving her the exclusive use and enjoyment of all the rents, revenues and profits of the trust estate, provided there is no fraud in the transaction against creditors . . ."); Shepflin v.
 Small, 23 S.W.
+432

-432 (Tex.
+(Tex.
 Civ.
-App.--El Paso 1893, no writ) (where husband and wife joined in conveyance of wife's separate property to trustee, to collect the income and use it to support the wife and children, the income was withdrawn from the community estate).
+App.-El Paso 1893, no writ) (where Husband and Wife joined in conveyance of Wife's separate property to trustee, to collect the income and use it to support Wife and children, the income was withdrawn from the community estate).

 In the case of In re Marriage of Thurmond, 888 S.W.2d 269, 272-75 (Tex.
-App.--Amarillo 1994, no writ), the court of appeals without explanation treated a trust distribution from a testamentary trust as entirely separate property, even though the distribution included interest earned by the trust.
+App.-Amarillo 1994, no writ), the court of appeals without explanation treated a trust distribution from a testamentary trust as entirely separate property, even though the distribution included interest earned by the trust.

 A more recent Tax Court case has reviewed the broad panorama of Texas cases on marital property law and trusts, and concluded that, where a trust is established by gift, the correct view is that distributions from the trust to a married beneficiary are the beneficiary's separate property, notwithstanding some authorities to the contrary.
-This occurred in Wilmington Trust Co. v.
+See Wilmington Trust Co. v.
 United States, 83-2 USTC (1983).
 The Court stated:

-It is concluded that, under the law of Texas, as developed and expounded by the Texas courts, the income derived during the marriage of [the spouses] from the seven trusts that are involved in the present case constituted the separate property of [the wife], and was not community property of [the spouses].
-[The wife] never "acquired"--and she will never acquire--the corpus of any of these trusts.
-The corpus of each trust is to be held and controlled by the trustee or trustees during [the wife's] lifetime, and, upon [the wife's] death, the corpus will pass to her issue.

-Accordingly, the corpus of each trust was not [the wife's] separate property, and the trust income was not from [the wife's] separate property.
+It is concluded that, under the law of Texas, as developed and expounded by the Texas courts, the income derived during the marriage of [the spouses] from the seven trusts that are involved in the present case constituted the separate property of [Wife], and was not community property of [the spouses].
+[Wife] never "acquired"-and she will never acquire-the corpus of any of these trusts.
+The corpus of each trust is to be held and controlled by the trustee or trustees during [Wife's] lifetime, and, upon [Wife's] death, the corpus will pass to her issue.
+Accordingly, the corpus of each trust was not [Wife's] separate property, and the trust income was not from [Wife's] separate property.